-- 260,540m2 office accommodation in 356 premises, located on 172,063m2 of land.
-This represents approx. 4.3% decrease in office accommodation since 2012. - Majority of premises are under 250m2 (48%).
-This represents a 2% increase from 2012.
-The number of premises over 3000m2 has decreased since 2012 but still represent 38% of accommodation. - Majority of office accommodation remains located in St Peter Port (88%), with minor concentration in the Bridge. - Business Services sector continues to grow, while finance sector is broadly stable over last 8 years. - Office vacancy rates decreased to lowest recorded level of 7.9% in 2019, only to return to 12.3% in 2020.
-The current level is comparable with 12% in 2018, 11.1% of stock in 2014 and 10.6% in 2017. - Noticeable increase in take up of office premises from the market during 2016 (11%), especially in smaller units (<250m2) and very low levels of activity during 2012, 2013 and 2015.
-The usual level of market activity appears to be in the region of 5-6% take up rates, mainly from letting rather than sales.
-Both 2019 and 2020 activity has continued this general level in take up of offices despite Covid 19. - Of the stock available to the market, similar to 2012, the majority to let is under 250m2 but there is noticeable decrease in the availability of larger scale units (>3,000m2).
-34.6% of the stock available to the market has been marketed for more than a year. - Supply of offices through the planning system over last 8 years amounts to c.21,485m2 (including 12,000m2 for the site at Admiral Park). - Key office requirements remain similar: locations within or around existing office clusters, with good access to parking and flexibility to accommodate changing requirements.
+- 261,360m2 office accommodation in 346 premises, located on 165,950m2 of land.
+This represents approx. 4% decrease in office accommodation since 2012. - Majority of premises are under 250m2 (46%).
+The number of premises over 3000m2 has slightly decreased since 2012 but still represent 39% of accommodation floorspace. - Majority of office accommodation remains located in St Peter Port (88%), with minor concentration in the Bridge. - Business Services sector is stabilising after a period of growth, while finance sector is showings signs of growth over the last 2 years. - Supply of offices through the planning system over last 9 years amounts to c.22,264m2 (including 12,000m2 for the site at Admiral Park). - Key office requirements remain similar: locations within or around existing office clusters, with good access to parking and flexibility to accommodate changing requirements.
 New office space needs to have built-in flexibility to accommodate a company's changing needs and changes in technology.
-In new and refurbishments, there is now a greater emphasis on the provision of facilities for the health and wellbeing of staff.
-Unlike other jurisdictions, green credentials remain on the wish list in Guernsey due to the lack of choice.
-Covid 19 is expected to impact on future requirements. - Overall it is noted that given the level of uncertainty around Covid 19 and full impacts of Brexit, it is difficult to predict the future requirements for office space.
-In the short to medium term, research indicates a requirement for additional large floor plate high quality office accommodation, with longer term future demand more focused on small to medium businesses (which is happening now) requiring high quality small office spaces with greater emphasis on staff facilities in prime locations.
+In new and refurbished offices there is now a greater emphasis on the provision of facilities for the health and wellbeing of staff.
+Unlike other jurisdictions, green credentials remain on the wish list in Guernsey due to the lack of choice. - Overall it is noted that given the level of uncertainty around Covid 19 and full impacts of Brexit, it is difficult to predict the future requirements for office space.
+In the short to medium term, research indicates a requirement for additional large floor plate high quality office accommodation, with longer term future demand more focused on small to medium businesses requiring high quality small office spaces with greater emphasis on staff facilities in prime locations.
 Going forward, agile working and improvements in technology may reduce the overall demand for new space. - Overall, there is a need to provide a range of different size and quality of accommodation within the portfolio to meet different business needs (from high net worth individuals, business support, start-ups, to global firms).